 Gairloch Heritage Museum is hard to miss.
 It stands on the junction between the main A832 and the "B" road close to the heart of the scattered community of Gairloch.
 The museum itself presents the fascinating story of the heritage and culture of a large part of coastal Wester Ross and should be considered an essential stopping off point for anyone wanting to know more about this beautiful part of Scotland.

-The museum is housed in an "L" shaped building and is divided into some 20 different sections, each addressing a different aspect of the story of the area.
+There are place to replace it on a new site, but the museum is currently housed in an "L" shaped building and is divided into some 20 different sections, each addressing a different aspect of the story of the area.
 These flow well one into another and all the exhibits are nicely set out and discreetly signed.
 As a result it is possible to simply wander around the museum taking note of the exhibits which particularly appeal to you.
 To gain the most from your visit, however, we'd recommend purchasing the extremely good guide to the exhibits published by the museum.
 This not only fills in the background to many of the exhibits in much more detail, it also serves to help remind you of what you have seen after your visit and, inevitably, reveals one or two things you wish you'd noticed at the time!

 Much of the museum is given over to the people who made their lives in sometimes marginal and difficult conditions, though the natural history is not overlooked.
 One section covers the geology that underlies Wester Ross, helping explain how this stupendous landscape came about and revealing that when you walk here, you are walking on some of the oldest rocks on earth.
 Another section has a series of cases displaying examples of the animal and bird life of the area.